finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 Let's recap, so, what is **server side rendering**?
 It’s basically about rendering a javascript application (in this case React) and turn it into static HTML with pre-populated data or content on the server.

 I still didn't get it.
 Can you provide the difference between **Client Side Rendering** and **Server Side Rendering**?
 On **client side rendering**, we are completely running React on the browser.
-The initial HTML that rendered by the server (or maybe just send the HTML immediately) just a placeholder (as you see above, just a `div` with an id of root) and the entire UI or content is rendered in the browser once all the scripts load.
+The initial HTML that sent by the server just a placeholder (as you see above, just a `div` with an id of root) and the entire UI or content is rendered in the browser once all the scripts load.

 ## Razzle